-The 21 Centres for Excellence each run 1 or more Action Research Groups.
+The 21 Centres for Excellence each run one or more Action Research Groups.
 The aim is to improve teaching, learning and assessment of GCSE and Functional Skills maths resits in FE Colleges in England.
-In 2020/21, each project focuses on particular aspects of four themes: mastery, engagement and motivation, technology and/or contextualisation
+In 2020/21, each project focuses on particular aspects of four themes: mastery, engagement and motivation, technology and/or contextualisation.

-If you join an Action Research Group, you’ll have the opportunity to work collaboratively with peers to systematically investigate an area of your maths practice by undertaking a small-scale Action Research (AR) project.
+If you join an Action Research Group, you will have the opportunity to work collaboratively with peers to systematically investigate an area of your maths practice by undertaking a small-scale Action Research (AR) project.

 You’ll be supported by an Action Research lead, participate in a flexible blended Action Research professional development programme and access ongoing mentoring – all with like-minded maths teachers.
 We are currently starting our recruitment period for Action Research leads.
 Centres/Action Research leads will recruit AR teachers starting May 2021.